How to Ensure Safety While Showing Fire Damaged Property to Buyers

 Do not rely on verbal warnings.
 Use physical barriers to block off dangerous areas.
 If a basement is flooded or a ceiling looks to be sagging, use bright yellow caution tape to block the entrance.

-Post warning signs at the front door alerting visitors to the condition of the property.
-Clear signage sets the tone that this is a construction site, not a move-in-ready home.
+Place warning signs at the entrance notifying guests about the state of the property.
+Prominent signs establish the atmosphere that this is a building site, not a ready-to-move-in house.

 Phase 3: Essential Safety Gear and Protocols

-When showing a pristine home, you might offer visitors water or shoe covers.
-When showing a fire-damaged property, you need to provide—or mandate—Personal Protective Equipment (PPE).
+When showing a spotless home, you may provide guests with water or shoe coverings.
+When displaying a property affected by fire, it’s necessary to supply—or require—Personal Protective Equipment (PPE).

 Mandatory Personal Protective Equipment (PPE)